-The college has a Board of Management, or the Board, constituted in accordance with Irish educational law.
-There are eight members on the board with four of its members are nominated by the Trustees (the Vincentians), two by the full time teaching staff and two by the parents.
+The college has a Board of Management constituted in accordance with Irish educational law.
+The eight members on the board are appointed by the Trustees (the Vincentians), with four of its members appointed directly, two appointed after an election by the full time teaching staff and two after election by the parents.

 The Board is responsible for the conduct, management and financial administration of the college subject to the general supervision and control of the Trustees.
 In addition to their general responsibilities, as set out in the articles of management, the Board also has special responsibilities with regard to the upholding of the College Mission Statement and College Ethos, the observance of the liturgical calendar, the continuation of the college traditions and the induction of first time students and parents into a Vincentian college.